 Organizations and initiatives that have benefited from Giles’ gift include: Latin American Coalition, Carolina Thread Trail, Charlotte Bilingual Preschool, Read Charlotte and Time Out Youth, among many others.
-To date, $54 million in grants have been awarded to nonprofits from the fund, while maintaining a current market value of more than $39 million.
+As of 2020, $56 million in grants have been awarded to nonprofits from the fund, while maintaining a current market value of more than $37 million.

 That Giles chose to support her community so generously is no surprise.
 Her father, Ross Puette, founded Carolina Paper Board Corporation (now Caraustar).
 Both parents set a strong example of giving and volunteerism.
 Giles’ sister, Mary Liz Francis, recalls that their parents “would give away their shoes or the shirt off their backs if someone needed them.”
 Their father was an original charter board member of Foundation For The Carolinas, thus beginning the family’s relationship with the foundation.

 “Lucille was wonderful, generous and sharp as a tack,” Francis said.
 “I don’t think she thought about a legacy.
 She was just very caring.”

 Giles also established an FFTC Donor Advised Fund, into which she deposited many gifts for distribution to community organizations.
 She was especially active in supporting early childhood education and care.
 An early gift to the Foundation of $1 million for its grantmaking endowment, designated for “new and innovative social and community service programs,” foreshadowed her eventual bequest.